puppetlabs/puppet-docs/source/puppet/4.1/reference/config_file_auth.markdown

 The Puppet agent service requests configurations over HTTPS, and the Puppet master application provides several HTTPS endpoints to support this.
 (For example, requesting a catalog uses a different endpoint than submitting a report.)
 There are also a few endpoints that aren't used by Puppet agent.

 Since some endpoints should have restricted access (for example, a node shouldn't request another node's configuration catalog), Puppet master has a list of access rules for all of its HTTPS services.
 These rules can be edited in `auth.conf`.

+### Puppet Server Ignores `puppet-ca` ACLs in auth.conf

+[Puppet Server][] uses a different implementation of the Puppet CA, and ignores auth.conf's access rules for any `/puppet-ca` endpoints.

+For most CA endpoints, where anyone should be able to download public certificates and submit a CSR, Puppet Server simply hardcodes open access.
+For the optional `certificate_status` endpoint, which allows remote control of the CA, you can [selectively enable access in ca.conf.][server_ca]

 ## Location